CentaurEval: Benchmarking Human-in-the-Loop Value in Agentic Coding: CentaurEval Framework

 \subsection{Problem Template Bank}

-The central design challenge for our problem bank is to construct tasks that are simultaneously intractable for SOTA LLMs and suboptimal for unaided human developers, yet remain solvable through effective human-AI collaboration.
-Our problem template bank is engineered to meet this challenge by wrapping basic algorithmic cores with layers of complexities that require human reasoning to resolve (Figure \ref{fig:valid_process}).
+The central design challenge for our problem bank is to construct tasks that are simultaneously intractable for current LLMs and suboptimal for unaided humans, yet remain solvable through effective human-AI collaboration.
+We address this by wrapping basic algorithmic cores with layers of complexities that require human reasoning to resolve (Figure \ref{fig:valid_process}).
 To ensure broad coverage across contemporary development scenarios, the bank contains 45 templates arranged in a 3×3 matrix spanning three difficulty levels and three professional tracks: Software Development Engineer (SDE), Machine Learning Engineer (MLE), and Data Scientist (DS).
 Details on how difficulty levels are determined and calibrated are provided in Appendix \ref{apx:task_valid}.
 This design is further operationalized through two complementary approaches, each targeting the limitations of one side in the collaboration: